miguelgrinberg/alchemical/docs/usage.rst

 Refer to the Flask-Migrate documentation for instructions.
 The Alchemical ``db`` object can be used in place of Flask-SQLAlchemy's ``db``.

+As an alternative, you can follow the instructions to set up :ref:`Database Migrations with Alembic <database-migrations-with-alembic>` in this documentation instead of using Flask-Migrate.
+If you opt to work with Alembic in this way and your Flask application uses the application factory pattern, a Flask application instance must be created, for example in *env.py*, so that the ``Alchemical`` object can access its configuration.

 Using with FastAPI
 ~~~~~~~~~~~~~~~~~~